-- Nurse Call systems - Welch Allyn software systems (Connex CS and Connex VM)
+- Nurse Call systems - Welch Allyn software systems

-WARNING The monitor is the primary alarming source for the patient, and any external system (such as a Nurse Call or Connex CS) is a backup alarm source.
+WARNING The monitor is the primary alarming source for the patient, and any external system (such as a Nurse Call or software system) is a backup alarm source.
 The external system is only as reliable as its network and can be relied on only as a backup alarming device.